Grandparents’ Rights Attorneys in Nassau County

 - The death of one or both parents

-- A substantial relationship between the child and the grandparent
+- A substantial relationship between grandparent and child

-- The child’s parents have hindered a grandparent from establishing or maintaining a relationship with their grandchild
+- The child’s parents have hindered a grandparent-grandchild relationship

 If the grandparent can prove any one of these grounds, he or she must then demonstrate that spending time with their grandchild is what is best for the child.